 Anxiety over our elders’ safety can turn adult children into dictators—deciding where they live, what they can and can’t do, and how they get around.
 The rationale for this overbearing behavior, regardless of how sound or well-meaning it is, doesn’t matter.
 The overwhelming desire to protect often results in what adult children see as stubborn or reactive behavior from the elder.
 Could you blame them?

 I encourage adult children to focus on their aging parents’ concrete needs rather than perceived needs.
 It’s true that few elders clearly communicate what they need assistance with and when.
 There’s nothing wrong with keeping a watchful eye for changes in their physical and mental health.
 However, we also need to watch our own natural tendency to take charge and say that we know best simply because we are afraid for their health or safety.
 We want to protect them, yes, but we must also be aware of our deep desire to protect ourselves from the loss we know is looming.

 Aging should not strip people of their dignity.
 When dignity and rights are removed, people are rendered less than.
 What is the point of getting up in the morning if you are unable to make any choices of your own?

 Many elders would much rather continue doing what they love now for as long as possible than play it safe and have a guarantee of staying alive until they are 100.
 They don’t want to be labeled as fragile and protected to the point that they resign themselves to simply existing instead of truly living.

-When I wrote my book “Minding Our Elders,” I titled it with both meanings of that phrase in mind.
-To mind our elders means to take care of them when needed, but it also may mean to back off with respect when that is what they want.
-These loved ones are still our elders.
-Caring with love can sometimes mean maintaining a respectful distance when it comes to how they live their lives even if we, as adult children, don’t always approve.
-It may mean biting our tongues while our parents enjoy taking a few risks.
+When I wrote my book, Minding Our Elders: Caregivers Share Their Personal Stories, I titled it with both meanings of that phrase in mind.
+To mind our elders means to take care of them when needed, but it may also mean backing off when that is what they want.
+Caregiving sometimes takes the form of maintaining a respectful distance when it comes to how our parents live their lives even if we, as adult children, don’t always approve.
+It may mean biting our tongues while they enjoy taking a few risks.